zshiba/bjs/README.md

 ## Limitation
-Once you put URL in the list by using this extension, the URL will keep being either in the Allow or in the Blcok section.
+Once you put URL in the list by using this extension, the URL will keep being either in the Allow or in the Block section.
 To remove the URL from the list, this extension needs to be removed from Chrome.

 ## Uninstall
 1. Launch Chrome, and then open `chrome://extensions/`